rehierl/node-tree-outliner/3-6-0-design-7.md

 That is, because they will always be associated with the section of a presequent sectioning node.

-Not associating all sectioning nodes with their own section guarantees that the orientation of this property is always consistent with regards to all nodes in the corresponding tree.
+Not associating any sectioning node with its own section guarantees that the orientation of this property is always consistent with regards to all nodes in the corresponding tree.
 That is, the `parentSection` property will always point "upwards".